CEO Compensation at Washington Hospital Healthcare System

 care system operations, which run 24-hours-a-day, seven days a week.
 Regardless

-public health needs and offering a myriad of other community services
+needs and offering a myriad of other community services to promote the

 WHHS receives no taxpayer or government financial support to cover its